btcpayserver/btcpayserver-doc/docs/Contribute/ContributeMisc.md

 Please note that only websites that use BTCPay Server are accepted in the Directory and entries are expected to be in English language.

+## Project Discussions

+Check out the [BTCPay Discussions Page](https://github.com/btcpayserver/btcpayserver/discussions) and provide feedback on new feature ideas and other project topics.
+Features that may be good ideas for the project but aren't ready for development yet, can be found here.

 ## Community

 You can help BTCPay Server even if you're not a developer.